Crystal Palace Documentation

 rc4 $VAR BYTES BYTES RC4 encrypt content on stack with $VAR as key

-run "foo.spec" BYTES Run another .spec file, using the same target, same $VARs, and push results onto stack.
+run "foo.spec" Run another .spec, using the same target, $VARs, and stack as the current script.

 xor $VAR BYTES BYTES Mask content on stack using $VAR as key